An Interview with Milly Whitehead

 If you're to take a gap year then you have to make the most of it.
-I believe it's a privilege to take time out and to waste it would be criminal.
+It's a privilege to take time out and to waste it would be criminal.
 Very relevant at this time though is the competition out there in the job market and getting into top universities.
-You have to find ways to stand out amongst the crowd - to make you CV positively quiver above your peers and I believe a well planned and executed gap is a good way to go and offers fantastic opportunities to demonstrate all those 'soft skills' employers are looking for like team work and self motivation.
+You have to find ways to stand out amongst the crowd - to make your CV positively quiver above your peers and I believe a well planned and executed gap is a good way to go and offers fantastic opportunities to demonstrate all those 'soft skills' employers are looking for like team work and self motivation.

 Have you seen more people applying for your programs since the rise in university tuition fees?

-Definitely, there was an initial pause in the proceedings as everyone came to terms with the change, but then 'bang' the leapers came back thick and fast.
+Definitely.
+There was an initial pause in the proceedings as everyone came to terms with the change, but then 'bang', the leapers came back thick and fast.
 We think maybe more are taking a gap year to give themselves the breathing space after school to see if uni really is the right thing to do after all.

 Can your internships be seen as an alternative to university or are they best combined with a degree?

 If time permits the best of both, practical and theory would be the perfect combination.
-However if university is a no go area then I believe work experience in your chosen field shows commitment and, lets be honest, it's always so very handy employing someone who knows a little about the job.
+However if university is a no go area then I believe work experience in your chosen field shows commitment and, let's be honest, it's always so very handy employing someone who knows a little about the job.